• Skip to primary navigation

 • Heat up the wok and add the sesame oil, once hot add the tempeh.

-• Pour in 1 tbsp of kecap manis and fry for another couple of minutes, until the tempeh becomes sticky and then golden.
+• Pour in 1 tablespoon of kecap manis and fry for another couple of minutes, until the tempeh becomes sticky and then golden.
 Remove the tempeh from the wok and set aside.

 • Next, fry the onion over a medium heat.
 Once translucent add the garlic.
 Remember to keep them moving in the wok, in order not to burn them, as garlic burns quickly.